 - Investor gets the opportunity to diversify their investment portfolio on a global scale.

 - Everything is as per the U.S. working.
 The investors purchase ADRs in U.S. dollars; dividends are given in dollars, traded during the normal trading hours in the U.S., and are subject to settlement procedures as American stocks.

 - It gives more accessibility of research and information to the investors, and investors can customize their portfolio according to their requirements like which countries they are interested in or which sector, etc.

 Despite the various advantages mentioned in the section above and throughout this article, there are a few factors that prove to be a disadvantage of American depository receipts list.
 Let us understand them through the explanation below.

 - The unsponsored ADRs may not comply with the Securities and Exchange Commission (SEC).

 - The investors might have limited companies for the selection as all the foreign companies are not available as ADRs.

-- Before the investment in ADRs, one should consult with both a tax advisor and the financial advisor in order to understand the implications of the portfolio in which the person is planning to invest its capital.
-Also as it involves international investing, initially one should go with international mutual fund present until one gets the good knowledge about the same.
+- Before investing in ADRs, one should consult a tax advisor and the financial advisor to understand the implications of the portfolio in which the person is planning to invest their capital as it involves international investingInternational InvestingInternational investments are made outside of domestic markets and offer portfolio diversification as well as risk management opportunities.
+As a result, an investor can diversify his portfolio and extend his return horizon by making international investments., one should initially go with a global mutual fund until one gets good knowledge about the same.

-This has been a guide to What is American Depositary Receipts (ADRs) and its meaning?
-Here the top types of American Depositary Receipts along with examples, advantages, and disadvantages.
-You can learn more about Investment Banking from the following articles –
+This article is a guide to American Depositary Receipts and its definition.
+We explain its types, examples, process, advantages, and disadvantages.
+You can learn more about investment banking from the following articles: –